wenbang24/spotify-turntable/README.md

 # Spotify Turntable
 A spotify controller that looks like a cute turntable!
-Uses a Raspberry Pi Zero 2 W to connect to the Spotify API and control playback, and displays the current track on a small HDMI display.
+Uses an ESP32 to connect to the Spotify API and control playback, and displays the current track on a small HDMI display.
 The turntable is made from a 3D-printed case.
 ![images](img/v1.png)

 ## Features
 - Control Spotify playback (play, pause, next, previous)
-- Display current track information on a small HDMI display
+- Display current track information on a small display
-- Looks like a cute turntable with a 3D-printed case
+- Looks like a cute turntable with a 3D-printed case and a vinyl with your song's album art

 ## BOM
 - 2.8 inch circular HDMI display with ESP32 without touch (e.g. [this](https://www.aliexpress.com/item/1005008550178220.html?src=google&pdp_npi=4@dis!AUD!54.99!54.99!!!!!@!12000045664378399!ppc!!!&gPromoCode=5000000171197014))